Use of Computer, Internal Network, Electronic Mail, and Internet

 Student Owned Technology – Outside of School

-Students’ home and personal Internet or other communication tool technology use can have an impact on the District, school and on other students.
+Students’ home and personal Internet or other communication tool technology use can have an impact on our District, school and on other students.
 If a student’s personal Internet expression, such as a threatening message toward a staff member or another student, or a website advocating violence or defamation of another’s character, creates a substantial disruption at school, offenders may be subject to school disciplinary action and/or legal action.

 Substantial disruption is defined as any of the following: